fbpx

 • A stooped posture

-Your bones are in a constant state of renewal — new bone is made and old bone is broken down.
-When young, your body makes new bone faster than it breaks down old bone and your bone mass increases.
+Your bones are constantly renewed — new bone is made, and old bone is broken down.
+When young, your body makes new bone faster than it breaks down old bone and increases bone mass.
 Most people reach their peak bone mass by their early 30s.
 As we age, bone mass is lost faster than it’s created.
-How likely you are to develop osteoporosis depends partly on how much bone mass you attained in your youth.
-The higher your peak bone mass, the more bone you have “in the bank” the less likely you are to develop osteoporosis as you age.
+How likely you develop osteoporosis depends partly on how much bone mass you attained in your youth.
+The higher your peak bone mass, the more bone you have “in the bank”, and the less likely you are to develop osteoporosis as you age.

 Other factors for developing osteoporosis include: